-One of the most common types of product liability claims involves injuries caused by defective vehicles or vehicle parts.
+One of the most common product liability claims involves injuries caused by defective vehicles or vehicle parts.
 Defective parts could include:

 - Seat Belts – Though seat belts are supposed to protect us from harm in crashes, they can actually be the source of serious injury when they’re improperly designed or installed in vehicles.

 - Crushed Roofs – Auto manufacturers should crash test all their vehicles to ensure occupants will be safe in the event of rollover accidents.
-Sadly, many vehicle manufacturers have sold vehicles that don’t protect those inside, but they can be held responsible for resulting injuries through lawsuits.
+Sadly, many vehicle manufacturers have sold cars that don’t protect those inside, but they can be held responsible for causing injuries through lawsuits.

-- Lack of Crashworthiness – The U.S. has set standards that manufacturers must meet for their vehicles to be considered safe.
-When vehicle occupants suffer serious injuries because of a vehicle’s faulty design, they have the right to file a product liability claim.
+- Lack of Crashworthiness –The U.S. has set industry standards that manufacturers must meet for their vehicles to be considered safe.
+When vehicle occupants suffer serious injuries because of a faulty design, they have the right to file a product liability claim.

-- Sudden Acceleration – Sudden unintended acceleration causes thousands of crashes every year in the U.S. When sudden acceleration is the manufacturer’s fault, as in the case of high-profile lawsuits against Toyota and Lexus, they can be liable for the damages vehicle occupants experience.
+- Sudden Acceleration – Sudden unintended acceleration causes thousands of crashes every year in the U.S. When this defect is the manufacturer’s fault, as in the case of high-profile lawsuits against Toyota and Lexus, they can be liable for the damages vehicle occupants experience.

-- Defective Airbags – One of the most notorious examples of defective airbags involves a several year-long recall of Takata airbags.
-In that case, 67 million airbags were recalled for exploding when deployed, and numerous class action lawsuits were filed.
+- Defective Airbags –One of the most notorious examples of defective airbags involves a several year-long recall of Takata airbags.
+In that case, there was a recall of 67 million airbags that exploded when deployed, and numerous class action lawsuits were filed as a result.

 - Defective Tires – Defective tires have been the subject of many lawsuits, including legal action against Bridgestone, Michelin, and BF Goodrich.

-- Heavy Truck Defects – Large commercial vehicles are extremely dangerous when they’re manufactured improperly or contain defective parts.
-When serious crashes happen, victims should take legal action to get compensation.
+- Heavy Truck Defects –Large commercial vehicles are extremely dangerous if manufactured improperly or contain defective parts.
+When serious crashes happen, victims should take legal action to get injury compensation.

-- Recalls – Many recalls only occur after consumers have been seriously injured or killed in crashes caused by defective vehicles or vehicle parts.
-If you’ve been involved in a crash and later discover that your vehicle has been recalled, you might have legal options available for compensation.
+- Recalls – Many recalls only occur after consumers have suffered serious injury or died in crashes caused by defective vehicles and/or parts.
+If you’ve been involved in a crash and later discover that your vehicle was part of a recall, you might have legal options available for compensation.

-- Recreational Vehicles and Carbon Monoxide Poisoning – When motorhomes and recreational vehicles (RVs) are poorly designed, they can lead to serious risk of carbon monoxide poisoning.
+- Recreational Vehicles and Carbon Monoxide Poisoning – When motorhomes and recreational vehicles (RVs) are poorly designed, they carry a serious risk of carbon monoxide poisoning.

 Talc-Related Ovarian Cancer

-Talc powder has long been commonly used by women for hygiene purposes.
+Talc powder has long been a common product used by women for hygiene purposes.
 Unfortunately, research has shown a link between talc and ovarian cancer.
 Talc is a natural mineral containing fine particles that can travel up to the ovaries.
-It has been shown to increases the risk of ovarian cancer from 2% to 33%.
+It has been shown to increase the risk of ovarian cancer from 2% to 33%.

-Johnson & Johnson, the manufacturer of Baby Powder and Shower-to-Shower, has known about the dangers of talcum powder for more than 40 years, yet failed to warn customers and continued to promote it for hygienic use near the genitals.
+Johnson & Johnson, the manufacturer of Baby Powder and Shower-to-Shower, has known about the dangers of talcum powder for more than 40 years.
+Yet this company failed to warn customers and continued to promote it for hygienic use near the genitals.

-A class action suit is pending against Johnson & Johnson, but many women are filing separate lawsuits to cover damages that are not provided for under the class action suit.
-If you have been diagnosed with ovarian cancer and you have a history of using talc powder, you may be eligible for damages.
+A class-action suit is pending against Johnson & Johnson, but many women are filing separate lawsuits to cover damages not provided under the class action suit.
+If you have been diagnosed with ovarian cancer and have a history of using talc powder, you may be eligible for damages.

 E-Cigarette Fire and Explosion Injury

-The fuel cells of e-cigarettes have been known to explode, causing severe chemical and combustion burns to the face and hands.
-In addition to burn injuries, e-cigarettes can result in serious lung injuries, seizures or convulsions, heart attacks, pneumonia, and addiction, among others.
-If this has happened to you, litigation is currently being prepared against manufacturers.
-Call us to hear your story and find out if you’re entitled to compensation.
+The fuel cells of e-cigarettes have a history of exploding, causing severe chemical and combustion burns to the face and hands.
+In addition to burn injuries, e-cigarettes can result in serious lung injuries, seizures or convulsions, heart attacks, pneumonia and addiction, among others.
+If this has happened to you, litigation is currently underway against manufacturers.
+Call us to share your story and find out if you are entitled to compensation.

 3M Defective Military Earplug

-Partial or total hearing loss has occurred to numerous members of the military as a result of defective 3M Combat Arms Earplugs.
-The issue was that these were too short for proper usage.
-They gradually loosened in the user’s ears until they became useless.
-This company was aware of the design problems as early as 2,000, but they continued to be distributed to U.S. military members until 2015.
+Partial or total hearing loss has occurred to numerous military members as a result of defective 3M Combat Arms Earplugs.
+The issue was that these were too short for proper usage and gradually loosened in the user’s ears until they became useless.
+This company was aware of the design problems as early as 2000, but distribution of this product continued to U.S. military members until 2015.

 Paraquat Injury Lawsuits

 The herbicide paraquat, also called paraquat dichloride, has been used in the U.S. since 1964.
-The weed killer is often used on plants that have become resistant to Roundup and other glyphosate-containing herbicides.
+The weed killer affects plants that have become resistant to Roundup and other glyphosate-containing herbicides.

-Paraquat has been linked with an increased risk of Parkinson’s disease and conditions that closely mimic Parkinson’s disease.
-Workers who could be at greater risk of paraquat-related illness include:
+Paraquat has been linked with an increased risk of Parkinson’s disease and conditions that closely mimic it.
+Workers who could be at greatest risk of paraquat-related illness include:

 - Agricultural workers